logicmagix/XTide86/README.md

 - Open a tmux session with vertically split nvim, TermiC, and IPython

-- Send text from the file editor to the live interpreter buffer with \p for ipython and \l for TermiC
+- Send text from the file editor to the live interpreter buffer with ggVG(select all) \p for ipython and \l for TermiC

 - Automatic insert mode and buffer sizing for paste to Termic and paste to IPython functions.